-Disk data is read or written from the CL-SM331 chip in a serial format.
-The NRZ Signal (Pin 29) provides the serial interface between the Sector Formatter Data path and the disk drive.
-This signal enables the CL-SM331 chip to read and write NRZ Data to and from the disk drive.
-The NRZ Signal (Pin 29) is the read data input signal from the disk drive when the Format Sequencer System Read Gate Signal (Pin 25) is asserted; it is the write data output signal when the Format Sequencer System Read Gate Signal (Pin 26) is asserted.
+Disk data is read or written from the CL-SH350 chip in a serial format.
+The NRZ Signal (Pin 46) provides the serial interface between the Sector Formatter Data path and the disk drive.
+This signal enables the CL-SH350 chip to read and write NRZ Data to and from the disk drive.
+The NRZ Signal (Pin 46) is the Read Data Input Signal from the disk drive when the Format Sequencer READ GATE Signal (Pin 43) is asserted; it is the Write Data Output Signal when the Format Sequencer WRITE GATE Signal (Pin 44) is asserted.

-After the serial data enters the CL-SM331 it is processed through the Sector Formatter Data path Error Detection and Correction (EDAC) logic and is deserialized simultaneously by the serializer/ deserializer (SERDES).
+After the serial data enters the CL-SH350 it is processed through the Sector Formatter Data path Error Detection and Correction (EDAC) Logic and is deserialized simultaneously by the serializer/deserializer (SERDES).
 The SERDES appends a parity bit to each deserialized byte as it passes the byte on to the Buffer Manager.

-Data to be written out to the disk drive is either generated by the Format Sequencer (e.g., sync bytes, ID Field bytes), or it is received from the Buffer Manager Interface in a byte-wide format with optional odd parity.
+Data to be written out to the disk drive is either generated by the Format Sequencer (e.g., sync bytes, ID field bytes), or it is received from the Buffer Manager Interface in a byte-wide format with optional odd parity.
 The SERDES checks the parity of the deserialized byte (if parity has been enabled) and then serializes the data.
-Next the serialized data is passed through to the CL-SM331 NRZ Signal (Pin 29).
+Next the serialized data is simultaneously passed through to the CL-SH350 EDAC Logic and the NRZ Signal (Pin 46).

-4.4.1.2 Eight-Bit Comparators
+Eight-Bit Comparators

-The Sector Formatter Data path has two eight-bit comparators that are used by the serial synchronization detector circuit, and the compare circuit.
-The compare circuit is not the same comparator that is used by the serial synchronization detector circuit.
+The Sector Formatter Data path has two eight-bit comparators that are used by the serial synchronization detector circuit, and the primary and secondary compare circuits.
+The primary and secondary compare circuits share the same eight-bit comparator; however, it is not the same comparator that is used by the serial synchronization detector circuit.

-The serial synchronization detector circuit uses one of the Sector Formatter comparators to search for a match between the incoming NRZ Data and the synchronization character which is 0DH (00001101B).
-For more details on this topic, refer to Section 4.4.1.3.
+The serial synchronization detector circuit uses one of the Sector Formatter comparators to search for a match between the incoming NRZ Data and the preprogrammed synchronization character.
+This circuit compares each deserialized byte received with the SYNCHRONIZATION BYTE PATTERN Register (7CH) that contains the synchronization character.
+For more details on this topic, refer to the section Serial Synchronization Detector.

-The compare circuits can use the second comparator to compare each deserialized byte received with one of the following: (1) the Data/Branch Field of the Current Sequencer Word Register, or (2) the byte received from the Buffer Memory.
-For more details on the comparison, refer to Section 4.4.1.4.
+The primary and secondary compare circuits can use the second comparator to compare each deserialized byte received with one of the following: (1) the DATA/BRANCH FIELD of the Current Sequencer Word Register, or (2) the byte received from the buffer memory.
+For more details on the primary and secondary comparisons, refer to the Primary and Secondary Compare Circuits section.

 Both of these Sector Formatter comparators work in parallel with the Sector Formatter Data path handling of NRZ Data.
-Based on the results from these two eight-bit comparators the CL-SM331 makes real-time decisions.
+Based on the results from these two eight-bit comparators the CL-SH350 makes real-time decisions.